Ugrashravas/paniniprotocol/docs/chronology.md

 ### Still Unconvinced?!
 Sigh...
 ***09-10 July 2025***

 While Yajnadevam was still on vacation and hadn’t yet read the decipherment, his [followers remained unconvinced](https://x.com/inynor36/status/1942931336819540440).
-They couldn’t bring themselves to believe that my key was [actually revealed in a dream](https://x.com/Ugrashravas/status/1942935760207770091) and hence magical — perhaps imagining that I had brute-forced some "algorithm" on a "dataset" or whatever else made it easier to sleep at night.
+They couldn’t bring themselves to believe that my key was [actually revealed in a dream](https://x.com/Ugrashravas/status/1942935760207770091) and hence magical—perhaps imagining that I had brute-forced some "algorithm" on a "dataset" or whatever else made it easier to sleep at night.
 At first, we were responding to these doubts individually:

 <div style="text-align: center;">
 <blockquote class="twitter-tweet"><p lang="ca" dir="ltr">These words are about Aśvamedha ritual &amp; metrical intricacies of Ṛgveda <a href="https://t.co/tO61IE3Mdt">pic.twitter.com/tO61IE3Mdt</a></p>&mdash; उ॒ग्रश्र॑वस् (@Ugrashravas) <a href="https://twitter.com/Ugrashravas/status/1943152902245056722?ref_src=twsrc%5Etfw">July 10, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>